mitmedialab/PRG-Group-Map/README.md

         3. Enable `public_repo`
         4. Click `Update Permissions`.
         - **NOTE:** If anyone has security concerns about enabling this setting, please discuss with [Parker](https://github.com/pmalacho-mit)
+3. Navigate back to your workspace tab and continue with the below steps.

+### What's

 ## Add yourself